A few tips on keeping minimal décor.

 Less is more and groupings of two or three items tend to create more impact than larger collections.
 Although plants can help improve air quality, they can also make things feel cramped if not properly proportioned.
 Plants look a lot smaller when outside and can be extremely deceiving.
 If your ceilings are eight feet, then a plant should be no more than six feet tall – measure it before bringing it home.

 Do you have questions about decorating or designing your home?
 Or, are you considering preparing your home to sell and want to know how we can help?
-Click here to contact us.
+Reach out to the Signature Sold Group.